sladeberryman/resume/README.md

    * This includes the main sections and the data points inside of them
 - In resume.json, click the edit button (the pen) and replace my data with yours
    * if you are having issues with formatting at any point, take a couple minutes to [read this](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON)
-- If you don't have a LinkedIn account, **STOP** here and make one!
 - Click the "Commit changes" button (to the main branch)
 - Navigate to the main repository folder, then click the settings button at the top of the page
 - Click "Pages" on the left side